Wave, Particle, or a Third Possibility?: Introduction

 \subsection{Intent and Scope}

-The student of quantum theory is confronted, at the outset, with a number of enigmatic fundamentals such as wave-particle dualism, superposition of states, wave function collapse, indeterminism, and the substitution of mathematical operators for real-valued observables.
-Upon reflection, one also becomes aware that the standard interpretation of the theory points away from an instinctive, objective world-view and toward the somewhat unnatural philosophy of subjectivism.
-After sufficient exposure, one may come to accommodate these tenets, but the troubling mysteries remain, nevertheless.
-The intent of the theory of discrete extension is to make a small measure of progress against these mysteries.
+In a course on quantum mechanics, students are confronted, at the outset, with a number of enigmatic fundamentals such as wave-particle dualism, superposition of states, wave function collapse, indeterminism, and the substitution of mathematical operators for real-valued observables.
+These elements lead to unresolved questions of interpretation of the theory.
+After sufficient exposure, a student may come to accommodate these unfamiliar tenets, but unease with such concepts is likely to persist, nevertheless.
+These issues can be troubling, not only for many students, but for professional physicists at the highest level.
+Steven Weinberg, for example, has expressed the view that ``...today there is no interpretation of quantum mechanics that does not have serious flaws...we ought to take seriously the possibility of finding some more satisfactory other theory...''~\cite{sW-2015}.

+In these unsettled circumstances, this paper offers an alternative quantum theory, the \emph{Theory of Discrete Extension}, which avoids many of the conceptual problems of standard quantum mechanics.
+It is based on a classically familiar mathematical formalism and has an unambiguous primitive ontology, the \emph{discretely extended object} (DEO).
+It also includes a deterministic, dynamic collapse process by which it avoids the measurement problem of standard quantum mechanics.
+Outside observers who make measurements on quantum systems play no fundamental role in the theory.

 A body of results has been obtained concerning the development, interpretation, and application of the theory and will be presented in this and subsequent papers.
 The principal goals of this initial paper are limited, however, to three.
-The first is to introduce the concept of a \emph{discretely extended object} and to propose it as a characterization of the nature of quantum-level entities.
-Such an object will also be referred to here as a \emph{clustor}.
+The first is to introduce the concept of a DEO (section~\ref{sec:DEO definition}) and to propose it as a characterization of the nature of quantum-level entities, \emph{i.e.}, as a primitive ontology.
 The paper offers this non-classical concept as a unitary alternative to the dual, classical concepts of wave and particle.
-The theory of discrete extension embodies this well-defined, unitary concept and thereby avoids the dilemmas of wave-particle dualism and complementarity, and the associated philosophical problem of subjectivism.
+Because its ontology is unitary, the theory avoids the dilemmas of wave-particle dualism and complementarity.